renjen/cse135site/README.md

 ---

-## GitHub Deployment
+## GitHub Auto-Deploy Setup

-The site is deployed directly from GitHub.
-Whenever changes are pushed to the `main` branch, the server automatically pulls the latest updates and reloads Apache.
+This site is automatically deployed using GitHub and a webhook on the DigitalOcean server.
+Whenever I push changes to the main branch of my GitHub repository, the website updates on the server without needing to manually pull the code.

-### Repository Setup
-The website directory was initialized as a Git repository and connected to GitHub using SSH authentication.
-An SSH key was generated on the droplet and added to GitHub under **Settings → SSH and GPG Keys**.
+The website files are stored in `/var/www/reneed.site` and the directory is connected to GitHub using SSH authentication.
+An SSH key was generated on the server and added to my GitHub account, allowing secure access to the repository without using a username or password.

----

-## Auto-Deploy Setup
-Automatic deployment is handled using a GitHub webhook and a small Flask application running on the server.

-### Deploy Script
-A deploy script is located at:
-This script:
-1. Pulls the latest changes from the GitHub repository
-2. Reloads Apache so the updates go live immediately

-The site directory is owned by the user `renee` so Git can update files without permission issues.

----

-### Webhook Listener
-A Flask application listens for GitHub webhook events on port `9000`.
+To handle deployment, a shell script (`deploy-cse135.sh`) was created on the server.
+This script pulls the latest changes from the GitHub repository and reloads Apache so the updates go live immediately.
+A Flask application runs on the server and listens for GitHub webhook events on port 9000.
+When GitHub sends a POST request after a push, the Flask app triggers the deploy script.

+A GitHub webhook was configured in the repository settings to send push events to the server’s `/deploy` endpoint.
+This setup was verified by pushing changes to GitHub and confirming that the website updated automatically without manual intervention.

 ## Password-Protected Area